 Part 1 | Part 2

 Many organizations are in danger of a security breach, regardless of the measures they are taking to secure their environment.
-In database systems, a breach in any part
+In database systems, a breach in any part of the overall system can be exploited to gain access to critical information.

 To properly secure SQL Server, it is important to consider the following layers that make up SQL Server security: